SagarBiswas-MultiHAT/SecurePay_E-Wallet_-_Cybersecurity_Demo_Lab/README.md

 ## Troubleshooting

+### XAMPP Issues

+- **Apache won't start**: Check if port 80 is occupied by another service (Skype, IIS).
+Change Apache port in XAMPP config or stop conflicting services.
+- **MySQL won't start**: Port 3306 might be occupied.
+Check XAMPP control panel for error messages.
+- **"Access forbidden" error**: Ensure project is in `htdocs` folder and folder permissions allow reading.
+- **Database connection failed**: Verify MySQL is running and credentials in `includes/db_connect.php` are correct.

+### General Issues

-- "Not Found" errors: Check your URL and project folder location.
+- **"Not Found" errors**: Check your URL and project folder location.
-- "Unknown column ... in field list" errors: Update your table or code to match column names.
+- **"Unknown column ... in field list" errors**: Update your table or code to match column names.
-- Undefined array key warnings: The code will show "-" for missing fields.
+- **Undefined array key warnings**: The code will show "-" for missing fields.
+- **Session issues**: Clear browser cookies and cache, ensure sessions are enabled in PHP configuration.

+### Common URL Issues

+- XAMPP users: Use `http://localhost/SecurePay/` (not `Web_Tech_Project`)
+- PHP server users: Use `http://localhost:8000/`
+- Ensure no trailing spaces in URLs

 ## Conventions & Security